About the Trip

 Your tax-deductible donation to participate on a Project C.U.R.E.
 Clinics Trip to Cambodia is $2,650.
 This program cost covers all accommodations, meals, clean water, and transportation once in-country, including internal airfare, buses/cars/taxies, fuel costs, drivers, tips, and boats/ferries (when applicable).
 Program costs also include the coverage of translators, medications, C.U.R.E.
 Kits, Kits for Kids, travel and evacuation insurance, Safe Traveler Enrollment Program (STEP) with the State Department, visa fees, medical license transfer procedures, departure travel packet with a Project C.U.R.E. scrub set, and all associated shipping costs.
 Additionally, tour guides and small touristic excursions and activities are included.
 Please note alcohol, internet access, laundry, and personal souvenirs are not covered in the program cost.

 You will have the opportunity to arrange your own international airfare to and from Cambodia.
 International airfare, visa fees and vaccinations are NOT included in the program cost.
-Suggested flight itineraries will be updated closer to the trip departure.
+Suggested flight itineraries can be found HERE.